EldinoCodes/ImageZoom/README.md

 - Add image save functionality to allow reorienting images before save.

 ## Notes
-`ImageZoom` works by taking an image element and moving the `src` to the element `background-image` CSS property and replacing the `src` property with a empty svg base64 image.
-All image manipulation is done against the `background-image` of the dom element.
+`ImageZoom` works by taking an image element and moving the `src` into a canvas generated blob and referencing that blob as the element `background-image` CSS property, then replacing the `src` property with a empty svg base64 image.
+All image manipulation is done against the underlying canvas where the blob is manipulated and `background-image` of the dom element is updated.
 This allows for complex functionality without needing to modify the dom structure at all.
-Known issues:
-- due to how `ImageZoom` handles image manipulation, to achieve rotation we have to fetch an image, convert it to base64 and then embed that into a svg which is then converted into base64 and is slipped into the `background-image` CSS property.
-Due to this, when any image is rotated it can cause both memory issues with large images and slows down general interaction.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.